Introduction#

 Let us summarize the different available options:

-• We use tests with run blocks to verify that our contract to our users, our module interfaces, work as intended.
+blocks to verify that our contract to our users, our module interfaces, work as intended. - We use variable

-• We use variable validation blocks to verify that the input provided by users of our modules and configurations adhere to allowed values.
+blocks to verify that the input provided by users of our modules and configurations adhere to allowed values. - We use

-• We use precondition and postcondition blocks in our resources and data sources to verify conditions before or after applying changes.
+blocks in our resources and data sources to verify conditions before or after applying changes. - We use

 It will be interesting to see how the new test framework for Terraform evolves over time, and to see what tests people will be writing for their modules.